ddsky/api-league-clients/javascript/docs/HumorApi.md

 - **Accept**: application/json

-## searchMemes
+## searchMemesAPI

-> SearchMemes200Response searchMemes(opts)
+> SearchMemesAPI200Response searchMemesAPI(opts)

-Search Memes
+Search Memes API

-With over 200,000 memes, you&#39;ll surely find something funny.
-You can even search for text within memes and filter by user ratings.
+Search over 300,000 memes by keyword, rating, and age.
+Most memes are stills (images) but using the media-type you can also get videos.
+You can even search for text within memes.
+You&#39;ll surely find something funny.

 ### Example